Skip to main content

 Bus companies owe passengers the HIGHEST standard of care under NY law—easier to prove negligence

-✓ Video Evidence Critical:
+✓ Video Evidence Important:

 Bus cameras capture accidents but footage is erased within days—preservation letters must be sent ASAP